Lloró

 Lloró is a municipality and town in the Chocó Department, Colombia.
 It claims the second world record for highest average annual precipitation with 12717 mm, after López de Micay, which holds an also disputed record with 12892.4 mm.
 The official record is held by Mawsynram, India.
 The rainfall data was measured in its Agricultural Farm, managed by the University of Bogotá, between 1952 and 1989.
 If accurate, that would make it the wettest place in the world.
-The town is named for Gioró, a pre-Columbian indigenous chief.
+Although “lloró” is the 3rd person singular preterite tense of the Spanish verb “llorar” (to cry) which may colloquially be compared to rain, this similarity is merely incidental; the town is named for Gioró, a pre-Columbian indigenous chief.

 An 1853 watercolor by Manuel María Paz portrays two men in straw hats with a female vendor at a liquor stand in Lloró.

 Climate

 Lloró has a very wet tropical rainforest climate (Af).
 The town of Lloró itself has only 8000 mm of rain but the farm located to the east of the city has 12,892.4 mm.